bveitch/AlgoExperiments/README.md

 2. Fibonacci numbers.

-I hear (and have heard) this often comes upin coding interviews.
+I hear (and have heard) this often comes up in coding interviews.
 It is defined iteratively,

 F[1]=1,
 F[2]=1,